 - How will we celebrate success?

-Check in regularly on how you are doing to help strengthen your commitment to the agreements you’ve made and check to see if something needs to tweaked to work better.
+Check in regularly on how you are doing to help strengthen your commitment to the agreements you’ve made and check to see if something needs to be tweaked to work better.

 Last but not least

-This is so important!
-When someone apologizes to you, remember to accept the apology.
-An apology or repair bid that is not accepted or acknowledged can be more damaging than the toxin or the conflict itself.
-If you are so flooded that you simply can’t accept the apology, acknowledge that you have heard what was said and let them know you still need some time.
+This is so important!When someone apologizes to you, remember to accept the apology.
+When you do not accept or acknowledge an apology or repair bid, it can be more damaging than the toxin or the conflict itself.
+If you are too flooded to accept the apology in the moment, tell them: “I hear you, but I still need some time..
 Then come back when you are ready.
 Do not take too long though – if you leave it to the next day you start from scratch.